nomorespice/ossec-extras/README.md

 Some rules are not implemented.

-This has been tested using OSSEC version 2.9.3 and BIND version 9.12.3-P1.
+This has been tested using OSSEC version 2.9.3, Red Hat 7 and BIND version 9.12.3-P1.

 __Usage__